gianlucarloni/dgx-a100_utils/README.md

 ## Why using Docker

 As an Institute policy, it has been strongly recommended to use [Docker](https://www.docker.com/) to create the environment with the necessary software and launch processes.
-When launching a process via 'docker run', the '--cpus' option is strongly recommended to avoid incorrectly occupying the entirety of CPUs.
-A heuristic for specifying the number of cpus to use is to choose a value between '8*nGPUs' and '24*nGPUs' where 'nGPUs' indicates the number of GPUs required.
+When launching a process via `docker run`, the `--cpus` option is strongly recommended to avoid incorrectly occupying the entirety of CPUs.
+A heuristic for specifying the number of cpus to use is to choose a value between `8*nGPUs` and `24*nGPUs` where `nGPUs` indicates the number of GPUs required.